 This is static-line jumping, where the chute’s ripcord is essentially attached the airplane itself — it’s much less technical than free-falling.
 Some might even argue that three weeks for this school is a little excessive.

 Attrition rates: moderate to low.
 The physical standards get a few people right out the gate (pull ups being a big one), but most people attempting have had time to prepare.
 Some people fail due to technical portions in the first few weeks, and a few more get injured during the jumps.
 Still, most Ranger-candidates will have no problem passing Airborne school.

 By now, you’ve gone through basic and Airborne.
-RASP is the big beast looming ahead, and many candidates drop out right when that fear and anticipation starts to become a reality.
+Ranger Assessment and Selection Program (RASP) is the big beast looming ahead, and many candidates drop out right when that fear and anticipation starts to become a reality.
 Basic training sucked, Airborne was an extra push, and they just want to get to a unit and start with their work.
 After all, being in an airborne unit is something to be proud of, they would like to see their families, and the idea that the hardest by far is yet to come sounds pretty terrible.

 RASP is the selection process required to enter the 75th Ranger Regiment.
 It’s painful and will push you to your limits.
 It’s also 2 months long.

 RASP Hold is simply the group waiting for the next RASP class to start.
 I only include this because, on some occasions, this can take quite a while.
 Most people push through in a week or two, but if you happen to finish Airborne right before a holiday, you might have to wait until the season is through before you can make an attempt at RASP.